Markov processes on time-like graphs: Graph martingales and Harnesses

 To discuss the properties of a harness on a TLG $\GG$ we need to introduce a few definitions.
 Recall that a path in a graph is any sequence of vertices $(k_1, \ldots, k_m)$ such that adjacent vertices $(k_j, k_{j+1})$ have edges in the graph $\GG$.
-The only difference between a path and a time-path is that we do not require the vertices to be increasing.

-\begin{definition} Let $\GG$ be an NCC TLG with finite $\VV$.
+The only difference between a path and a time-path is that we do not require the vertices to be increasing. \begin{definition} Let $\GG$ be an NCC TLG with finite $\VV$.
 Consider a full time path $\sigma^*=\sigma(k_1, \ldots, k_n)$ and a point $t^*\in E_{j^*k^*}$.
-Consider the subgraph $\GG^*=(\VV^*, \EE^*)$ where $\VV^*$ consists of all vertices $v \in \GG$ such that there exists a path starting at $v$ and ending at $j^*$ or $k^*$ and the path does not include any vertex in $\sigma^*$.
+Consider the subgraph $\GG^*=(\VV^*, \EE^*)$ where $\VV^*$ consists of all vertices $v \in\GG$ such that there exists a path starting at $v$ and ending at $j^*$ or $k^*$, and the path does not include any vertex in $\sigma^*$.
 The edges of this subgraph are the edges in $\GG$ such that both its vertices are included in $\VV^*$.
 The full time path $\sigma^*$ will be called a \textit{support} for $t^*$ if the subgraph $\GG^*$ is a tree.
 In other words, if we remove the time path $\sigma^*$ from the graph $\GG$, then the connected component of the remaining subgraph that contains $t^*$ is a tree. \end{definition}